IU-PR/Capstone_project/static/HealthyBasedProductivity/tg_functions.md

 > `AML-11:00-90-2 Sunday 3`

-### Changing tasks or events (Edit)

-##### Tasks

-> `/edit_task` -> edits task according to info provided by user

-There should be list of tasks to choose (implemented as buttons attached to message) for editing

-After choosing task there should be list of available info that could be changed in the task.

-##### Events

-> `/edit_event` -> edits event according to info provided by user

-There should be list of events to choose (implemented as buttons attached to message) for editing

-After choosing event there should be list of available info that could be changed in the event.

 ### List

 > `/list {[today, tomorrow, week] or specific date or telegram date input}` -> shows events and tasks for specified date